-307- 612], Durbek 1959 edition of "Yusuf and Zulaykho", Mirza Alim Devona's epic "Ravzai asror" in the fund of the Institute of Oriental Studies of the Academy of Sciences of Uzbekistan 1338 inventory number The manuscript of the epic "Yusuf and Zulaykho" is kept in the department of rare books of the Samarkand State University Scientific Library under inventory number 824261 and the lithography of Nurmuhammad Andalib's story "Yusuf Zulaykhoi turkiy" was published in 1915 in the lithography "Asia" in Tashkent.
+Zulaykho" is kept in the department of rare books of the Samarkand State University Scientific Library under inventory number 824261 and the lithography of Nurmuhammad Andalib's story "Yusuf Zulaykhoi turkiy" was published in 1915 in the lithography "Asia" in Tashkent.
 The fact that most of the essays discussed in the article are primary sources, some auxiliary sources were involved in the study of variability, the opinions of experts who conducted research on this topic were used and discussed with them where necessary, are the factors that ensured the analysis and conclusions.

-In writing the article, scientific methods such as comparative-historical, comparative-typological, descriptive, which have been tested in the study of primary sources of Oriental literature, have been used.
+In writing the article, scientific methods comparative-historical, comparativetypological, descriptive, which have been tested in the study of primary sources of Oriental literature, have been used.